jdavid54/polynomial_product_by_matrix/README.md

 Assuming m >= n, we swap A, B in the function if not !

-The product will have degrree_max = deg1 + deg2 which give the numbers of rows of the matrix M.
+The product will have degree_max = deg1 + deg2 which give the numbers of rows of the matrix M.

 From row m of the matrix, we have to add zeros to A (A extended) to fit with all degrees exceeding deg1.